bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### What you did last week predicts your progress this week

-The moving average is a nice way to analyse the trend, but it's not as good at forecasting.
+The moving average helps you analyse the trend, but what if you want to make predictions?

-What happens when you use more advanced techniques to forecast future weight based on past weight data?
+You can use more advanced techniques to forecast future weight based on past weight data.

 \[Regression]